karenmxm/Pewlett-Hackard-Analysis/README.md

 ## Analysis Procedure

-The tools we used to analyze Pewlett-Hackard employee data are PostgreSQL and pgAdmin. we used Postgres to create a database, and pgAdmin to work with the data imported.
+The tools we used to analyze Pewlett-Hackard employee data are PostgreSQL and pgAdmin. we used Postgres to create a database, and pgAdmin to work with the data imported.-
-  -